 - Sugar - Regular white sugar, preferably superfine (caster sugar).

-- Vanilla - I like to use vanilla bean paste in any custard recipe, but vanilla extract is great too.
+- Vanilla - I like to use vanilla bean paste in any custard recipe, but a high-quality vanilla extract is great too.

 - Nutmeg - Freshly grated nutmeg will give the best flavor, but ground nutmeg will still taste great.